sukhanovaxenia/BSW_2021_MetaMamK/README.md

 1. Blast furnction generates .fa alignment, .log file with identity, e-value and hits, .txt file with accession numbers;

-  -chosen number of sequences is 200 to cut-off hardly homological proteins
+  -chosen number of sequences is 200 from genome db and 200 from metagenome db to cut-off hardly homological proteins

 2. cd_hit.py - function for clustering homologues, the threshold is default = 0.9;